 You will experience pain after your surgery.
 Pain of varying intensity and duration may occur and persist after surgery.
-If you are a chronic pain patient followed by a Pain Therapy Practitioner, you may be asked to see this practitioner pre-operatively to assist you in the management of your pain disorder in the post-operative period.
-Chronic pain may occur very infrequently from nerves becoming trapped in scar tissue or due to tissue stretching.
+If you are a chronic pain patient followed by a pain therapy practitioner, you may be asked to see this practitioner preoperatively to assist you in the management of your pain disorder in the postoperative period.
+Chronic pain may occur very infrequently because of nerves becoming trapped in scar tissue or due to tissue stretching.

 There are nerve endings that may become involved with healing scars from surgery.
-While there may not be a major nerve injury, the small nerve endings may become too active during the healing period, thus producing a painful or oversensitive area due to the small sensory nerve involved with scar tissue.
-Often, massage and early non-surgical intervention resolve this.
-It is important to discuss post-surgical pain with your surgeon.
+While there may not be a major nerve injury, small nerve endings may become too active during the healing period producing a painful or oversensitive area due to the small sensory nerves involved with scar tissue.
+Often, massage and early nonsurgical intervention resolves this.
+It is important to discuss postsurgical pain with your surgeon.